-- Use the computers and computer systems/networks for commercial use or financial gain unless specifically granted approval by the superintendent or designee and in accordance with other District procedures. - Charge fees or other remuneration for advertising or other use of the computer facilities for any purpose unless specifically granted approval by the district administrator responsible for overseeing such fees.
+- Use the computers and computer systems/networks for commercial use or financial gain unless specifically granted approval by the superintendent or designee and in accordance with other District procedures. - Charge fees or other remuneration for advertising or other use of the computer facilities for any purpose unless specifically granted approval by the district administrator responsible for overseeing such fees. - Copy any District owned software unless specifically authorized by the copyright and licensing provisions of the software or place copyrighted material on the system without the author's permission or in any way violate copyright law.
+Initiate or participate in activities which damage or disrupt hardware or communications such as irresponsible or destructive use of equipment, virus creation and propagation, wasting system resources, and overloading networks with excessive data. - Upload/download any unauthorized file including, but not limited to, obscene, pornographic, or inappropriate material. - Use the system to encourage or engage in any illegal activity or promote unethical practices or any activity, including political activity, prohibited by Board policy or law.

-APPROPRIATE USE OF SAN JUAN ISLAND SCHOOL DISTRICT COMPUTERS cont.

-Users may not cont.:

-Copy any District owned software unless specifically authorized by the copyright and licensing provisions of the software or place copyrighted material on the system without the author's permission or in any way violate copyright law.

-Initiate or participate in activities which damage or disrupt hardware or communications such as irresponsible or destructive use of equipment, virus creation and propagation, wasting system resources, and overloading networks with excessive data.

-Upload/download any unauthorized file including, but not limited to, obscene, pornographic, or inappropriate material.

-Use the system to encourage or engage in any illegal activity or promote unethical practices or any activity, including political activity, prohibited by Board policy or law.